WulfeCodes/Locomotion4EMGProsthetics/README.md

 # EMG–Kinematics–Kinetics Foundation Dataset

 ## Current Progress
-To Do: add synthetic noise and masking for training, check observation differences between depRL trained env and new env, check affects of zero state coordinate actuator
+To Do: add synthetic noise and masking for training, check observation differences between depRL trained env and new env, check affects of zero state coordinate actuator(most likely ill just make a left and right prosthetic actuation env j to be safe)

 Currently RL-finetuning on SCONEgym